Highlights of the Program

 Bcarbon

-• Highlighting the scale of methane emissions from orphaned and unplugged wells and why existing funding mechanisms remain insufficient
+• Exposing the scale of methane emissions from orphaned and unplugged wells and why existing funding mechanisms remain insufficient

-• Explaining how well plugging projects generate verified carbon credits through methane reduction protocols and transparent measurement frameworks
+• Breaking down how well plugging projects generate verified carbon credits through methane reduction protocols and transparent measurement frameworks

-• Demonstrating how carbon credit revenue can improve project economics and unlock financing pathways for large-scale well closure programmes
+• Establishing how carbon credit revenue can improve project economics and unlock financing pathways for large-scale well closure programmes

-• Assessing the wider co-benefits of methane mitigation, including environmental protection, community impact, and stronger long-term regulatory outcomes
+• Measuring the wider co-benefits of methane mitigation, including environmental protection, community impact, and stronger long-term regulatory outcomes

 Q&A SESSION ON FINANCING ORPHAN WELL PLUGGING THROUGH CARBON CREDITS